lilyjma/node-mcp-sdk-functions-hosting/README.md

     ```
     This file is where all the environment variables are kept.

-1. Set custom handler port for server to listen to
-Modify the MCP server code to listen for HTTP requests on the port specified by the `FUNCTIONS_CUSTOMHANDLER_PORT` environment variable.
+1. Modify the MCP server code to listen for HTTP requests on the port specified by the `FUNCTIONS_CUSTOMHANDLER_PORT` environment variable.
 This is the only line of code that needs modification:

     ```typescript
     const PORT = process.env.FUNCTIONS_CUSTOMHANDLER_PORT || process.env.PORT || 3000;